vitaly-t/pg-promise-demo/README.md

 **This project is currently under development, but it is already usable as a reference for all the underlying technologies.**

-This is a demo project to show the best practices of using [pg-promise]:
+This is an advanced demo to show the best practices of using [pg-promise], and managing your database layer in general:

 * The best way to organize your database module
 * How to organize and use database repositories